AFLplusplus/AFLplusplus/docs/env_variables.md

   - `AFL_DEBUG` will print the found entry point for the binary to stderr.
-Use this if you are unsure if the entry point might be wrong - but use it directly, e.g. `afl-qemu-trace ./program`.
+Use this if you are unsure if the entry point might be wrong - but use it directly, e.g., `afl-qemu-trace ./program`.

   - `AFL_ENTRYPOINT` allows you to specify a specific entry point into the binary (this can be very good for the performance!).
-The entry point is specified as hex address, e.g. `0x4004110`.
+The entry point is specified as hex address, e.g., `0x4004110`.
 Note that the address must be the address of a basic block.

   - Setting `AFL_INST_LIBS` causes the translator to also instrument the code